rdoll/advent-of-code/2024/fun-find.md

+# Fun Find

-Fun find: if you open the web inspector, you'll find this comment:
+If you open the web inspector to look at the HTML source, you'll find this comment:

 ```html
 <!--